-To spotlight women in leadership, the Broadway Women’s Fund — Broadway’s first impact investment fund — is proud to announce the third annual Women to Watch on Broadway.
+To spotlight women in leadership, the Broadway Women’s Fund — Broadway’s first impact investment fund — is proud to announce the fourth annual Women to Watch on Broadway.

-Elevating the women on this list would be a great place to start.
-These extraordinarily talented women are excelling in their careers in regional theaters, Off-Broadway, as Broadway associates, and in Broadway offices.
+These extraordinarily talented women are excelling in their careers in regional theaters, Off-Broadway, as Broadway Associates, and in Broadway offices.
 Although they have already achieved significant success — many are winners of prestigious grants, scholarships, and commissions — they may still be considered “emerging.”
 But each person on this list has emerged ready to take her place at the very top of the industry and shake up the status quo on Broadway.

 This list, curated by Broadway Women’s Fund leadership based on nominations by advisory board members, is by no means comprehensive.
 In fact, no list would do justice to the amount of capable and talented women in our industry.
 But we look forward to spotlighting additional future leaders in the years to come, and we hope that this initiative encourages Broadway industry members to look outside of their networks when hiring, and to empower the many women ready to step up into top roles.